 Any settlement must be approved by the Department of Justice, the U.S. Attorney’s Office and the Department of Homeland Security.
 United States Customs and Border Protection is a division of the Department of Homeland Security.

-McEldrew Young Purtell represents whistleblowers reporting fraud to the government through the False Claims Act.
+McEldrew Young Purtell Merritt represents whistleblowers reporting fraud to the government through the False Claims Act.
 For a free confidential consultation, please call Eric Young, Esq. at 1-800-590-4116 or complete our online contact form.